jnduli/blog_jnduli.co.ke/content/drafts/rage_and_complaining.rst

 Rough Draft Without Research
 ============================

-I have a bad habit of complaining and enraging myself.
-This happens in my internal dialogue and if I forget to stop it, grows in intensity and worsens until I end up angry and enraged over something that's small.
-Sometimes I'll write down why I'm angry and realize that this was a simple problem that has a simple solution, and my brain was just hanging on to the feeling of being enraged.

-I think I like this feeling and that's why my brain tries to support it and make it grow and contain this feelings.
-It feels good to be enraged.

-Another facet of this is that it also feels good when someone validates my anger/complaints.
-This leads to having talks where I'm just complaining.
-The other party more often than not will try to help, but I'm looking for the validation so much that I miss this.
-It's only later on when I reflect on this that I realize that I'd already been given a great solution.
+I complain and make myself angry a lot.
+I'll have an internal dialogue that will loop over the same points, making me feel worse and worse.
+I'll sometimes try to write down why I'm so angry or anxious, and realize that it was a simple problem, and thought-loop inertial stopped me from realizing this.

+This is `Chatter`, where our brain gets stuck in negative thought loops and can be thoughts about a past event e.g. something someone told me (rumination) or about the future e.g. what will happen (worry).

+I subconsciously like this feeling and sometimes find my brain looking for something to complain or be angry about.
+I'll also try to find someone to validate my feelings, which ends up with a one sided talk about my problems and complaints.
+I won't notice solutions the other person suggests since I'm too fixated on my problems.
+It's only later on, when I reflect on what they said that I figure things out.

+TODO: edit

 So how do I get out of this habit?
 I want to create a system where if I have a complaint running in my brain I also try to come up with a solution.
 This keeps